deepakgudi-pixel/arch-flow/Faq.md

 # Archflow FAQ

-This file is meant to help explain Archflow clearly in interviews, demos, founder conversations, and product discussions.
+This file is meant to help explain Archflow clearly in product discussions.

 The best way to use it: